Jay-ni13/Belly-Button-Biodiversity/README.md

 ```<meta http-equiv="X-UA-Compatible" content="ie=edge">```
 in the head of the index.html file, the layout of the page could be further edited to improve readability on cell/tablet screen.

-The webpage should also be ammended to include a panel on any bacteria species that show promising results for sythetic protein flavor, with an adjacent article section that contains updates on how the study is progressing with those bacteria strains.
+The webpage should also be ammended to include a panel on any bacteria species that show promising results for sythetic protein flavor, with an adjacent article section that contains updates on how Improbable Beef's study is progressing with those bacteria strains.